airosu/jets-island/README.md

 ## Redux store

 The setup for redux with next.js will be a bit different that with react, mainly because server side rendered pages need to have the store in sync with the client side store.
-What happens in short (ins SSR) is that everytime a request for a page is made, next.js creates a new page on the server side and send it back to the client => this means that the server is not aware of the client side store, so each time a new page is rendered on the server, next.js creates a new store for it, different from the store that exists on the client side; the problem is that the store on the server side page is not aware of the client side store, and the props created during the server call will be lost.
+What happens in short (in SSR) is that everytime a request for a page is made, next.js creates a new page on the server side and sends it back to the client => this means that the server is not aware of the client side store, so each time a new page is rendered on the server, next.js creates a new store for it, different from the store that exists on the client side; the problem is that the store on the server side page is not aware of the client side store, and the props created during the server call will be lost.
 For this reason, we will create a server side redux store (to be updated with fetched data), and use HYDRATE action from react-redux-wrapper to apply the new store values to the client store.
 We will go more in depth later, for now just install the dependencies:

 ```
 yarn add redux